 Colleague discount offered to any school sending more than one educator, please inquire for details.

-*Applies to participants who apply and pay by June 30th.
+*Applies to participants who apply and pay the full discounted rate received by Sunday, September 8th.